odradev/odradev.github.io/docusaurus/docs/backends/04-livenet.md

 for each action.
 - The contract state is stored on the real blockchain, so we can't just reset the state - we can redeploy the contract, but we can't remove the old one.
 - We have no control over the block time.
-This means that for example `advance_block_time` function is implemented by waiting for the real time to pass.
+This means that for example, `advance_block_time` function is implemented by waiting for the real time to pass.

-This is also a cause for the fact that the Livenet backend cannot be (yet) used for running the regular odra tests.
+This is also a cause for the fact that the Livenet backend cannot be (yet) used for running the regular Odra tests.
 Instead, we can create integration tests or binaries which will use a slightly different workflow to test the contracts.

 ## Setup

 To use Livenet backend, we need to provide Odra with some information - the network address, our private key and the name of the chain we want to use.
 Optionally, we can add multiple private keys to use more than one account in our tests.
-Those values are passed using enviroment variables.
+Those values are passed using environment variables.
 We can use .env file to store them - let's take a look at an example .env file, created from the [.env.sample] file from examples folder: